Radiological Technology

 Ai certified radiological technologist 3 people

-medical physicist Five people Japan Society of Medical Physics
+medical physicist 6 people Japan Society of Medical Physics

 Radiation therapy medical physicist 2 people